hoodiehq/editorial/documents/submitting-a-pr-to-hoodie.md

 ## I am confident in submitting pull-requests!

-We won't take up much of your time then and will give you the bullet-pointed version:
+We won’t take up much of your time then and will give you the bullet-pointed version:

 * Make sure you have [ruby](https://www.ruby-lang.org/en/) installed on your computer, as well as the the [`jekyll`](https://jekyllrb.com/) rubygem :gem:.
 * Fork and clone the [Hood.ie website](https://github.com/hoodiehq/hood.ie) repository.